bbauska/UofM-AdvStyling/README.md

 #### **DOM Manipulation**

 #### [Document Object Model (DOM)](https://kinsta.com/blog/critical-rendering-path/#the-dom) represents a web page (a document) as objects and nodes that you can modify using JavaScript.
-You can change its content, style, and structure. {#document-object-model-dom-represents-a-web-page-a-document-as-objects-and-nodes-that-you-can-modify-using-javascript.-you-can-change-its-content-style-and-structure. .unnumbered}
+You can change its content, style, and structure.
 *Examples: [jQuery](https://kinsta.com/knowledgebase/what-is-jquery/),
 Umbrella JS*